It's time to take sales enablement back to basics and dive into our first lesson: Enablement metrics 101.

 • I need a new playbook for this.

-• We need a new pitch deck and we need some new messaging.
+• We need a new pitch deck and some new messaging.

-Having metrics to go back to helps you stay focused.
-If someone asks you to do this whole big program and it doesn't ultimately influence one of the metrics you're trying to influence, then don't do it.
+Having metrics to fall back on helps you stay focused.
+If someone asks you to do this whole big program and it won't ultimately influence one of the metrics you're trying to influence?
+Don't do it.

-I'll show you later on how I look at a set of data and metrics and build programming backward from that.
+Keep this point in mind – I'll dive into this later and show you how I look at a set of metrics and build programming backwards from that.

 Which metrics?

-When I'm writing out my charter or business plan, (which is something I'm doing right now two months into my new role), when I think about which metrics I want to focus on in enablement and trying to influence, I need to start at the very top.
+When I'm writing out my charter or business plan and it comes to thinking about which metrics I want to focus on and try to influence as an enablement team – I need to start at the very top.

 Company’s revenue goal